HL7/fhir-specialty-rx/input/pages/patient-matching.md

 `URL: [base]/Patient/$match`

-*Input parameters.*  In the Specialty Rx process, this request SHALL contain two parameters:
+*Input parameters.*  In the Specialty Rx process, this request SHALL contain three parameters:

-- Patient resource representing the Data Consumer system's patient record
+- The `resource` parameter containing a Patient resource representing the Data Consumer system's patient record
 - The `onlyCertainMatches` parameter with the value set to `true`.
 This prevents the Data Source from returning multiple possible Patient matches.
+- The `count` parameter with the value set to 1

 *Output parameter.*  The `$match` operation returns a Bundle containing...